Loading

 To get started with a Zap template—what we call our pre-made workflows—just click on the button.
 It only takes a few minutes to set up.
 You can read more about setting up Zaps here.

-Create new leads and records
+Create new leads from forms and clicked ads

 When someone clicks on an online ad or fills out a form, how do you make sure that person ends up in Salesforce?
 Do you manually download their information, reformat it, and upload it into Salesforce, losing valuable to-the-second tracking information about their activity?
 Do you sit down and type their details into your CRM by hand, inviting in human error?

 Manual lead management is a huge time-waster, and the misery multiplies the more leads you have.
 Save time by automating lead data sharing.
-Build a faster—and more scalable—lead management program by automating lead data sharing.

 Here are a few Zapier and Salesforce automation ideas that will do the trick: